hydephp/develop/docs/advanced-features/build-tasks.md

 The build tasks are registered in an internal array of the `BuildService` class, which is bound as a singleton in the underlying Laravel service container.
 To actually register your task, provide the fully qualified class name of the task to the `BuildTaskService::registerTask()` method.

 Here is an example of how to do this using in a service provider.
-Though you could technically do it anywhere using the `app()` helper, just as long as it's done early enough in the application lifecycle so it's registered before the build command is executed.
+Though you could technically do it anywhere using the `app()` helper, just as long as it's done early enough in the application lifecycle, so it's registered before the build command is executed.

 ```php
 class MyServiceProvider extends ServiceProvider